ProcessMaker/pm4core-docker/README.md

    docker-compose up
    ```

-## Building the docker image locally
+## Building the application image locally
 If you want to build your own version locally, run docker build with PM_VERSION set to a tag at https://github.com/ProcessMaker/processmaker/tags (without the leading 'v')
 ```
 docker build --build-arg PM_VERSION=4.1.0 -t processmaker/pm4-core:local .
 ```
 Then change PM_VERSION in .env to `local`

-## Building the docker base image locally
+## Building the base image locally
 The pm4-base image includes all the prerequisites for PM4.
 It's available at https://hub.docker.com/r/processmaker/pm4-base

 If you need to modify it you can edit Dockerfile.base and build it yourself with
 ```
 docker build -t pm4-base:local -f Dockerfile.base .
 ```
-Make sure to change `FROM` at the top of the Dockerfile and rebuild with `docker-compose build web`
+After building the base image, change `FROM` at the top of the Dockerfile and rebuild the application image the [above instructions](#building-the-application-image-locally)

 ## Bind-mounting the docker socket
 The instance uses the host's docker server by bind-mounting your docker sock file.